cornishcoder1/Food_of_Japan_Quiz/README.md

-Use consistent and effective markdown formatting that is well-structured, easy to follow, and has few grammatical errors when writing a README file.

-Write a README.md file in English for the Python application that explains its purpose and the value that it provides to its users.

 # Food of Japan Quiz

 <p>My command line application built with Python is a quiz titled 'Food of Japan'.
 Users test their knowledge of Japanese cuisine by answering 10 food themed multiple choice questions, with their score being returned to them at the end of the quiz.
 They then have the option to play again, or end the quiz. </p>